The Illusion of Square Foot Costs

 Fabrication and installation is where different quotes will create the most variety, while cost per square foot for the raw metal sheet will vary only a little from the different metal mills.

 So in our example, both zinc and steel manufacturing and installation can cost roughly the same for each of the materials, but may end up being up to $15/sf price difference among furnished materials.

-In all of this, don't lose sight of how zinc, copper, and stainless have significantly longer life-cycles than the less expensive materials.
+In all of this, don’t lose sight of how zinc, copper, and stainless have significantly longer life-cycles than the less expensive materials.
+We write about this in the the Semantics of Metal.
 When you factor in longevity, you might be able to see how some of the more expensive materials can actually end up saving money for the client.

-So what is the best way to ensure that you're understanding the best numbers?
-We find that its as simple as asking "What's the installed cost per square foot?" and make sure to get the full number when comparing materials.
+So what is the best way to ensure that you’re understanding the best numbers?
+We find that its as simple as asking, “What’s the installed cost per square foot?”
+This is the number you’ll want to use to compare various material systems.